JuanEcheagaray75/Data-Science-and-Math-Notes/college/semester-4/cryptography-analysis/wireless-networks.md

 |     WiFi 4     | 802.11n  |
 |     WiFi 5     | 802.11ac |

+## WiFi Security

+We are looking to provide:

+1. Authentication
+2. Confidentiality
+3. Availability
+4. Integrity

+### Passive attacks

+- Eavesdropping: where the network's traffic is being monitored
+- Traffic Analysis: with bad intents

+### Active attacks

+- Masquerading: to access the network without proper authorization
+- Replay: where a transmission is intercepted and is then retransmitted from another device, effectively supplanting the original sender
+- Message modification: where a message can be deleted, altered, reordered or modified
+- Denial of Service (DoS): where access to a network is limited or denied to a legitimate user, the classical, _I can't connect to the WiFi_ or _The Wi-Fi is slow_

 ## WEP Protocol

+Wired Equivaled Privacy, or WEP, this protocol represents a typical schema of _Challenge and Response_, in other words, we trust the user to have the secret key to authenticate himself.

 ## WPA Protocol

 ## Setting up a router